jchips/jotter/README.md

 ## Architecture

+- Built with React + Vite.
+- Languages used: JavaScript and Sass.
-- React + Vite, Sass.
-The backend uses MySQL, Sequelize, Nodejs, jwt, Bcrypt, and base-64.
+- Backend uses MySQL, Sequelize, Nodejs, jwt, Bcrypt, and base-64.

 ## Resources